AhmedFouad15/Funding-and-Token/README.md

 ## Contract Files

-IERC20.sol:
+1. IERC20.sol:

-Interface for ERC20 tokens.
+ * Interface for ERC20 tokens.
 Defines the standard functions required for ERC20 compliance.

-WeToken.sol:
+2. WeToken.sol

-Implementation of the WE Token.
+*  Implementation of the WE Token.
 This contract is used to mint and manage WE Tokens.

-Convert.sol:
+3. Convert.sol:

-Contains logic to fetch the latest ETH-to-USD conversion rate using Chainlink's Aggregator.
+* Contains logic to fetch the latest ETH-to-USD conversion rate using Chainlink's Aggregator.

-Fund.sol:
+4. Fund.sol:

-Main funding contract where users can send ETH.
+* Main funding contract where users can send ETH.
 The contract tracks contributions, distributes WE Tokens, and allows the owner to withdraw any leftover tokens.

 # Additional Information